wearenolte/lean-theme/README.md

 ```

 ## Gutenberg Configuration
-The Lean Theme has a Gutenberg Configuration file (`guten-config.php`), where you can define some utilities and functionality.
+The Lean Theme comes with preconfigured Gutenberg options for the blocks like Font size and colors setup.

+You can change the settings in `Backend/WP/Gutenberg/Editor.php`

 ### Custom Font Sizes
 You can define as many custom font sizes as you need.
-You'll have to edit the styles in `atoms/gutenberg/_typography.scss` by adding the slugs and font sizes.
+You'll have to edit the styles in `frontend/components/atoms/gutenberg/_typography.scss` by adding the slugs and font sizes.
 You can also remove all the sizes to disable the font size select option completely.

 ### Custom Colors
 You can add as many colors as you need.
-You'll have to edit the styles in `atoms/gutenberg/_colors.scss` by adding the slugs and colors.
+You'll have to edit the styles in `frontend/components/atoms/gutenberg/_colors.scss` by adding the slugs and colors.
 You can also remove all the colors to disable the color palette settings completely.

-### Allowed Blocks
-You can add or remove the blocks you want to use in your theme.
-The blocks added to `common` are the ones that will be allowed on all the pages and post types.
-You can also add your custom post type slugs here to allow certain blocks per CPT.

 ### Custom Blocks
 You can add as many custom blocks as you need, with the help of the ACF plugin.
-For this, you will need first to register the blocks in `src/Modules/Blocks/Blocks.php` in the function `create_blocks()`.
-This theme brings by default with a custom block called `ACF Button`, which is intended to serve as an example and also to replace the native button block.
-This custom block adds the option to define the button target (unlike the native one).
-Once you have registered the custom block, you'll need to create a file in the same `Blocks` folder with the same slug you defined when registered it.
-You can take as an example the custom block that brings with this theme, `src/Modules/Blocks/acf-button`.
-You'll need to preserve the markup used on this file to make it works with the Gutenberg native functionalities like alignment.
-Then inside the div wrapper you can load the atomic element you need.
+For this, you will need first to register the blocks in `backend/WP/Gutenberg/Blocks.php` in the function `create_blocks()`.
+ Once you have registered the custom block, add the block's template in the `blocks` folder with the same
+ slug you defined when registered it.

+ You can take as an example the custom block that brings with this theme, `backend/WP/Gutenberg/blocks/acf-button`.
+ This block supports Gutenberg's editor alignment option, which is done by fetching the respective CSS class.
+ Also you can notice that the block template loads the atomic button element.

 ## Helper functions
 TODO: Add Helper functions to the theme